AllenNeuralDynamics/aind-data-schema/docs/source/inheritance.md

 Most users should rely on the `Metadata.from_metadata` function which implements all four of these rules for you.
 Load your core files and validate them as a `Metadata` object as well as any new `Processing` or `QualityControl` core data that was generated during your processing or analysis, then pass all three objects to the function.

+Note that relying on aggregated reference data (such as the CCF template) in your processing pipeline or analysis code does not make your asset multi-subject.

 ## Example

 ```python